-The Compensation Committee determined the compensation with reference to the general pay level in the industry, individual performance appraisal, the Company's overall operating performance, and other related risks.
-The remuneration of independent directors and functional committee members should consider the business size and overall operating performance of the Company, the time devoted by the independent directors and the fulfillment, responsibility and risks that are taken by functional committee members.
-Besides, compensation distribution to directors and supervisors shall be reviewed and evaluated by the Compensation Committee and approved by the Board of Directors pursuant to the "Regulations Governing the Compensation to Supervisors and Functional Committee Members".
-To maintain the independence of the independent directors, the compensation of the independent directors is not linked to the profit or loss of the Company.
+The remuneration to the Company's directors and managers is determined in accordance with the Company's "The Regulations of Performance Evaluations and Compensations for Directors, Functional Committees and Managers".
+The Compensation Committee determined the compensation to directors and managers with reference to the general pay level in the industry, individual performance appraisal, the Company's overall operating performance, and other related risks.
+The remuneration to independent directors and functional committee members should consider the business size and overall operating performance of the Company, the time devoted by the independent directors or the members of functional committees, responsibility and risks that are taken by.
+Besides, the above compensation shall be reviewed and evaluated by the Compensation Committee and approved by the Board of Directors.
+To maintain the independence of the independent directors, the compensation to the independent directors is not linked to the profit or loss of the Company.

-To attract and retain talented employees, the Company not only complies with the Labor Act on wages payment, but also considers the correlation between the Company's operating performance and the compensation of its employees.
+To attract and retain talented employees, the Company not only complies with the labor regulations on wages payment, but also considers the correlation between the Company's operating performance and the compensation of its employees.
 In addition to the monthly salary and the various bonuses or allowances for other duties, the Company also includes performance bonuses for its employees.
 The bonuses of employees are determined based on the achievement of sales performance, and the targeted sales are reviewed on a quarterly or semi-annually basis for all employees at the store and head office.
 Salaries are not differentiated by gender, religion, party, or marital status, and are adjusted annually in accordance with the Company's operating performance.
 The overall adjustment will not only ensure salaries are consistent with the market price index but also will encourage talented employees to focus on following the Company's policies.